coalesceio/data-quality-nodetypes/README.md

 * Setting a DMF on an object tag is not supported.
 * You cannot set a DMF on objects in a reader account.
 * Trial accounts do not support this feature.
+* In coalesce,this node cannot be used as part of a pipeline.This node can be added at the end of the pipeline to infer Data Metrics

 ### DMF Node Configuration

 The Work node type has four configuration groups: